duanyiqun/ICOBase-whitepaper/README.md

 # White Paper Analysis Dataset for ICO Projects

 This is a simple dataset of analysing ICO projects according to their ICO white papers.
 We collect up to 1100+ whitepapers with projects information at the year of 2018.
-All white papers are labled with three annotators.
+All white papers are transferd to plain text material and labled with three annotators.

 We evaluate the ICO white papers with aspects as bellow: